-- E. Prior to the release of any grading and on-site improvements and public works bonds, the improvements authorized by either the grading permit and/or public works permit(s) shall be completed to the satisfaction of the City Engineer. - F. Noncompliance with any condition of this approval shall constitute a violation of the City's Municipal Code.
+- 2. Schedule a final walk with the engineering division prior to desired certificate of occupancy date.
+Contractor/Owner shall account for time to address all punch list items prior to desired certificate of occupancy date. - 3.
+Provide as-built plans. - 4.
+Provide BMP inspection reports and closeout checklist. - 5.
+Provide LID maintenance covenant and agreement. - 6.
+Provide a grading certification from the engineer of record certifying that the grading was conducted per approved plans. - E. Prior to the release of any grading and on-site improvements and public works bonds, the improvements authorized by either the grading permit and/or public works permit(s) shall be completed to the satisfaction of the City Engineer. - F. Noncompliance with any condition of this approval shall constitute a violation of the City's Municipal Code.
 Violations may be enforced in accordance with the provisions of the administrative fines program of Chapter 1.14 of the Claremont Municipal Code. - G. The Applicant/owner, by utilizing the benefits of this approval, shall thereby agree to defend at its sole expense any action against the City, its agents, officers, and employees because of the issues of such approval.
 In addition, the Applicant/owner shall reimburse the City et al. for any court costs and attorney fees that the City et al. may be required to pay as a result of such action.
 The City may, at its sole discretion, participate at its own expense in the defense of any such action, but such participation shall not relieve the Applicant/owner of its obligation hereunder. - H. Failure to comply with any of the conditions, including design issues as shown on plans reviewed and approved by the City of Claremont, may result in failure to obtain a building final and/or a Certificate of Occupancy until full compliance is reached.
 The City's requirement for full compliance may require minor corrections and/or complete demolition of a non-compliant improvement, regardless of costs incurred, where the Project does not comply with design requirements and approvals that the Applicant agreed to when permits were pulled to construct the Project.

 SECTION 6.
-The Planning Commission Chair shall sign this Resolution and the Commission Secretary shall attest and certify to the passage and adoption thereof.
+The Mayor shall sign this Resolution and the City Clerk shall attest and certify to the passage and adoption thereof.

-PASSED, APPROVED, AND ADOPTED this 6th day of May, 2025.
+PASSED, APPROVED, AND ADOPTED this 27th day of May, 2025.